jonlawlor/rel/README.md

 rel
 ========

 Relational Algebra in Go.
-Most Go doesn't need relational algebra, but most relational algebra needs Go.
-The inherent parallelism in relational operations is buried by RDBMS's, and is much less extensible in function.
-The cleanness of expression is missing in most ORMs, which prevents most query optimization.
-Go provides the tools which can take advantage of both that parallelism and query optimization.
-It is my hope that this package will prove that is true.
+Go's concurrency mechanisms allow for fine control of the inherent parallelism in relational operations.
+Go's interfaces & duck typing are used to provide an extensible ORM that is capable of query rewrite.
+It is my hope that this package will produce some interesting approaches to implement relational expressions.

 This implements most of the traditional elements of relational algebra, including project, restrict, join, setdiff, and union.
-It also implements some of the common non-relational operations, including groupby, map, and order.
+It also implements some of the common non-relational operations, including groupby, and map.
 To learn more about relational algebra, C. J. Date's Database in Depth is a great place to start, and is used as the source of terminology in the rel package.

+Please note that relational algebra is not SQL.
+In particular, NULL is not a part of relational algebra, and all relations must be distinct.

 The semantics of this package are very similar to Microsoft's LINQ, although the syntax is somewhat different.
 This isn't LINQ though - it is a library, and it is not integrated with the language, which means rel has a significant performance cost relative to normal go code that doesn't use reflection.
-Unlike LINQ, you can see how it does everything, and have more control over how queries are executed.

 Interfaces
 ==========